annasimps979-jpg/www.lastodyssey.net/The-Economy/Equipment/Armor.md

 |Black Knight's Armor|Unique|Heavy|Corrupted, Plated, Elemental Type (Shadow)|

 ## Armor Generation
-To generate a new random piece of armor, first choose the type and the Quality.
+To generate a new random piece of armor, first choose the type and the [Quality](../../The-Economy/Equipment#term-equipment-quality).
 Then, roll on the table below until you have generated a number of upgrades whose total UV add up to the possible UV of the armor.
 If you roll a Variable upgrade, give the armor the UV 1 version.
-If you roll an upgrade that would put the total Upgrade Value of the weapon above its maximum, reroll.
+If you roll an upgrade that would put the total Upgrade Value of the armor above its maximum, reroll.

 |Result|Upgrade|
 |:-|:-|